Intrinsic Expressions

 @int_to_ptr | Integer to pointer | 1 expression (u64) | inferred ptr mut T |

-The compiler frontend additionally reserves the names @cast, @panic, and @assert.
+The compiler frontend additionally reserves the names @cast, @panic, @assert, and @test_preview_gate.
 Their surface syntax is not yet fully stabilized, so they are omitted from the normative inventory above, but they are no longer no-ops (RUE-319):

-@panic(msg?)aborts the process.
-It writespanic: <msg>(or justpanicwhen called with no argument) to standard error and exits with status 101 — the same abort discipline as the@intCastoverflow, division-by-zero, and bounds-check traps.@assert(cond, msg?)evaluates the booleancond.
+@panic(msg?: text)has type!(never): it aborts the process and never returns.
+The optional message may use any canonical text rung; unrelated aggregates are not accepted.
+It writespanic: <msg>(or justpanicwhen called with no argument) to standard error and exits with status 101 — the same abort discipline as the@intCastoverflow, division-by-zero, and bounds-check traps.
+As a diverging expression it participates in never coercion (3.4:2), so it may appear wherever a value of any type is expected — a typedletinitializer, anif/elseormatcharm whose other arms produce a value, or a bare function tail.@assert(cond: bool, msg?: text)requires an exact boolean condition and the same optional text contract as@panic.
 Whencondisfalseit aborts exactly like@panic: with a message it writespanic: <msg>, otherwise it writesassertion failed, and in both cases exits with status 101.
-Whencondistrueit has no effect.@castis rejected at compile time with a diagnostic directing the programmer to@intCast; it never had a working inference rule and is fully redundant with@intCast.
-Use@intCastfor integer conversions.
+Whencondistrueit has no effect.
+The expression has type()on both paths.@castis rejected at compile time with a diagnostic directing the programmer to@intCast; it never had a working inference rule and is fully redundant with@intCast.
+Use@intCastfor integer conversions.@test_preview_gate()is a zero-argument no-op that exists only to test the preview-feature gating machinery itself (--preview test_infra); it is test infrastructure, not a language feature.

 @dbg